School buses by country: Australia

 Private and public schools often have 'activity' style buses, sometimes in a colour matching the 'school colours' although more commonly with just the name and logo of the school on the side and/or front of the bus to save the cost of custom painting.
 They are used by many schools for smaller excursions, i.e. to transport a single sport team or class, in order save on external hire costs and are consequently generally also driven by school staff.
 In order to allow staff to drive them with a standard car or light truck license these vehicles are generally quite small, 22 seat buses are very common in this role.

 The vast majority of schools in Australia (both government and private) do not have their own buses for transporting children between the school and their home and thus most school children in Australia that do travel by bus travel on public transport buses, either on standard scheduled public transport routes, or on specific 'school travel' routes.
 Most school routes do not allow the general adult public to ride along with the children, although this does vary by location according to practicality (i.e. remote areas) and local regulation.

 Many Australian school children travel 'free' on non-fare paying bus services to their local school or using a bus pass that they get issued at the beginning of the school year that covers transport with the relevant bus (and often other public transport such as train or ferry) network/s for travel to and from school only, for which the contractor in turn receives a government subsidy amount for each trip, although specifics of the schemes vary from state to state, some only providing subsidy to remote or low income families.
 Many thousands of children in Australia thus have to travel daily to school using a number of different public transport routes with different bus, train, tram and ferry networks.
 In most places, as of 2013, this is even achieved with a single pass.

 New Zealand

 In New Zealand, student transport is sometimes provided by the New Zealand Ministry of Education through school bus contractors or general bus companies.
 Bus companies generally have a fleet of older transit buses or coaches, different from the newer public service fleet vehicles to cater for school services.

 While carrying students, buses are marked by either "SCHOOL", "SCHOOL BUS", "KURA" (Māori for "school"), or pictograms of children in black on a fluorescent chartreuse background, and are limited on the open road to 80 km/h.
 These signs all indicate that a motorist should slow to 20 km/h when passing a stationary bus in either direction.

+Africa

+Kenya

+In Kenya, school buses are usually yellow.